Enjoying our puzzle hints?

 GREEN CHEESE

-Seems like it belongs to: QUICK FIX
+Seems like it belongs to: WHAT "JACK" MIGHT REFER TO

 Actually belongs to: ASSOCIATED WITH THE MOON